June 10, 2020

 My first one was a $20 set from the mall:

 It's light, and slides into a designer backpack or shoulder bag easily.
-But these stones have all the weight of chewy fruit candies; it's impossible to play with force without stones skittering off the board.
+But these stones have all the weight of chewy fruit candies; it's impossible to play without stones skittering off the board.
 A gust of wind could end a photo shoot.

 Even more portable is this one, folded into book format.
 It was a gift from a friend who keeps rats as pets, and has the quality of having actually been chewed by rats:

-The stones are bigger, and it's got a 13x13 on the back, but aesthetically, it leaves something to be desired.
+The stones are bigger, and it's got a 9x9 on the back, but aesthetically, it leaves something to be desired.
 The rat story is cool, but how are you going to be a top Go influencer with a piece of red cardboard and a book telling you what atari means?

 So I went online.
 Years ago I'd ordered my good board from GoGameGuru, but the site has since shut down, so I needed a new retailer.
 I soon found myself on the Kiseido site, looking at some very unique boards: